dgatf/msrc/README.md

 This is a DIY project to send sensors telemetry for a fraction of the weight and cost of the stock sensors.
 It adds support for several ESC telemetry protocols

-Compatible RX protocols: Frsky Smartport, FrSky D, Spektrum XBUS, Spektrum SRXL V5, Flysky Ibus
+Compatible RX protocols: Frsky Smartport, FrSky D, Spektrum XBUS, Spektrum SRXL V5, Flysky IBUS

 Compatible ESCs: Hobbywing V3/V4/V5, Kontronik, Castle Link